MLOps: Manage, deploy, and monitor models with Azure Machine Learning

 A registered model is a logical container for one or more files that make up your model.
 For example, if you have a model that is stored in multiple files, you can register them as a single model in your Azure Machine Learning workspace.
 After registration, you can then download or deploy the registered model and receive all the files that were registered.

 Registered models are identified by name and version.
 Each time you register a model with the same name as an existing one, the registry increments the version.
 You can also provide additional metadata tags during registration that can be used when searching for models.
-The Azure Machine Learning service supports any model that can be loaded using Python 3.5.2 or higher.
+Azure Machine Learning supports any model that can be loaded using Python 3.5.2 or higher.

 You can't delete a registered model that is being used in an active deployment.
 For more information, see the register model section of Deploy models.